fchavonet/holbertonschool-interview/regex/README.md

 For example, the pattern `H*` matches `"H"`, `"HH"`, or even an empty string, while `.*` matches any string.
 The function must return `1` if the pattern matches the entire string, or `0` otherwise.

-## 🎓 <span id="objectives">Objectives</span>
+## <span id="objectives">Objectives</span>

-At the end of this project, I had to be able to explain to anyone, **without the help of Google** :
+At the end of this project, I should be able to explain to anyone, **without the help of Google**:

 - How to design and implement a recursive algorithm for simple regular expression matching.
 - How to handle the special behavior of `.` and `*` in a pattern.
 - How to structure C code with header files and implementation files while adhering to style guidelines.
 - How to use include guards and avoid global variables in a C project.

-## 📋 <span id="requirements">Requirements</span>
+## <span id="requirements">Requirements</span>

-- Use C language.
-- Compiler: `gcc`with `flags -Wall -Werror -Wextra -pedantic`.
-- Follow the [Betty](https://github.com/alx-tools/Betty) style guidelines.
+- My programs and functions will be compiled with `gcc` using the flags `-Wall`, `-Werror`, `-Wextra` and `-pedantic`.
+- All my files should end with a new line.
+- My code should use the Betty style.
+It will be checked using [betty-style.pl](https://github.com/hs-hq/Betty/blob/main/betty-style.pl) and [betty-doc.pl](https://github.com/hs-hq/Betty/blob/main/betty-doc.pl).
-- Do not use global variables.
+- I am not allowed to use global variables.
-- Do not define more than five functions per file.
+- No more than 5 functions per file.
-- All function prototypes must be declared in a header file named `regex.h`.
+- The prototypes of all my functions should be included in my header file called `sort.h`.
-- Include guards must be present in all header files.
-- Your repository should include only `regex.c`, `regex.h`, and optionally a `main.c`.
+- Don’t forget to push my header file...
+- All my header files should be include guarded.

-## 📝 <span id="instructions">Instructions</span>
+## <span id="instructions">Instructions</span>

+### Mandatory

 <details>
     <summary>